wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/4-navigate-collaboration-manager.md

-In this exercise, you will navigate Collaboration Manager for Loans and explore the collaborative features it provides.
-In this case, we will examine the home loan for Hayden Reyes to see how a loan team could collaborate with each other to ensure completion of the loan.
+In this exercise, you'll navigate Collaboration Manager for Loans and explore the collaborative features it provides.
+In this case, we'll examine the home loan for Hayden Reyes to see how a loan team could collaborate with each other to ensure completion of the loan.

 1. To begin, open the Teams channel that you pinned your app to in the previous exercise.
 You should see a dashboard page where you can see graphs of the relevant data along with a list of loans that are currently active.
     > [!div class="mx-imgBorder"]